- Is vinegar bad for you?

 We spent a couple days researching the pH and acid levels for all of the most commonly consumed vinegars.
 Surprisingly, this is not data that is readily available from a source like Wikipedia or even several sources combined.

-To get this info, especially for the less common types, you really have to scour over many sources ranging from online research papers to offline books, obscure websites, you name it we left no stone unturned.
+To get this info, especially for the less common types, you really have to scour over many sources ranging from online research papers to offline books, obscure websites, you name it.
 After doing all that, we’re happy to bring you this table.

 |ph levels & acidity for different types of vinegars|